DavideTonel/NAO-Choreography-Planner/readme.txt

 ------------------------
 1. Open Choregraphe and start the virtual robot.
 2. Note the robot IP (typically: `127.0.0.1`) and port (e.g., `9559`).
-3. From a terminal with Python3 go inside the nao_project directory and run:
+3. From a terminal with Python3 go inside the NAO-Choreography-Planner directory and run:

       python3 main.py [IP] [PORT]